docwarems/score-rent/aws-serverless.md

 SMTP_HOST: ${env:SMTP_HOST}
 ```

-During deloyment will get the actual values from the .env file
+During deloyment they will get the actual values from the .env file

 ## TODOs